DazzDev/SimpleHaxballFutsal/README.md

 - Starts and stops the match automatically, pausing and unpausing the game to give players time to prepare
 - Moves players automatically depending on the number of users in the room
-  - Winning team is always moved to the red team
+  - Winning players are always moved to the red team
 - Includes a practice stadium mode for when a player is waiting for an opponent
 - Automatic moderation tools:
   - Kicks players when they become AFK